-Weinberger Divorce & Family Law Group is pleased to announce the publication of “Termination of Parental Rights in New York State: Why Such a Variation By County?” coauthored by Bari Z. Weinberger, our firm’s founder managing partner, and Daniel Pollack, professor of social work at Yeshiva University.
+Weinberger Divorce & Family Law Group, LLC is pleased to announce the publication of “Termination of Parental Rights in New York State: Why Such a Variation By County?” coauthored by Bari Z. Weinberger, our firm’s founder managing partner, and Daniel Pollack, professor of social work at Yeshiva University.
 The article appears in the July issue of the peer reviewed academic journal Family Court Review, published by Wiley.

 Termination of parental rights (TPR) is a process governed by state law that legally ends the parent-child relationship.
 It’s an extreme and serious step that is typically associated with child abuse and neglect.
 As a recent federal data revealed, TPR rates vary widely between states.
 In New York State, the focus of the article, there were approximately 30 TPRs for every 100,000 children in 2014.
 Within New York State, TPR rates vary further by county.